 Registering Your Vehicle

 Once in New Hampshire, you will have 60 days to register your vehicle.
 To register your vehicle, you will need to submit title, proof of residency and show a picture ID to the Town Clerk’s office where you reside.
+You can read about the process here.
 Town Clerks’ offices can be found here.
 Registration fees differ for each vehicle.
 To read the full details of how to register a vehicle, go here.

 Other Helpful Tips